 Premiums.
 Each month, you probably pay your dental insurance premiums, so it only makes sense to take advantage of your coverage.
 Even if you have no major dental issues, visit your dentist for a cleaning and regular check-up.

 Dental Problems May Become Worse.
-It is common to fear going to the dentist.
+It is common to fear to go to the dentist.
 Delaying treatment may cause extensive and costly damage.
 Visiting your dentist may uncover a cavity.
 However, when left untreated, this simple fix can lead to the need for a painful root canal or worse.

 As another year is about to come to a close, it is essential to use your insurance benefits before they expire.
 Dr. Dana Walters is ready to treat any problems you may have and offer oral care tips to promote a healthy mouth into the future.
 Schedule an appointment today.